This is a 2-minute summary of what’s on the ballot. Click here to listen to them all.

-Basically, Prop 19 would allow homeowners to move into a nicer place without their tax bill ballooning.
+Basically, Proposition 19 would allow homeowners to move into a nicer place without their tax bill ballooning.

 Property taxes have been a hot-button issue in California since Prop 13 passed in 1978.
 It says that the amount of tax that is owed on a piece of property is one percent of its sale price, and the most that bill can grow is two percent a year.
 This means that the taxable value of most properties is less than their market value.